 - Canola oil or other oil with high smoke point

-- A generous slash of dry vermouth I use Noilly Prat
+- 1 splash dry vermouth I use Noilly Prat

 - Salt and pepper to taste

 - Season rabbit well with salt and pepper and set aside.

 - Place a large sauté pan over high heat, allow a few minutes for it to heat up.